 All applicants for a certificate are required to complete at least two clock hours of coursework or training in school violence prevention and intervention available through local community colleges, BOCES, and hospitals.

 All students must complete at least six clock hours of coursework or training in harassment, bullying, and discrimination prevention and intervention.
 Training must be delivered by a New York State Education Department approved provider.
 UB's Alberti Center is an authorized DASA training provider.

 Candidates seeking an initial New York State teaching certificate as a library media specialist (school) must take the following tests:

-In order to be recommended by UB-LIS for Library Media Specialist (school) certification in New York State, applicants must self-register and complete the Student Application Information page with the TEACH Online Services.
-Applicants will be setting up this account in LIS 525 School Media Practicum.
+In order to be recommended by UB IS for Library Media Specialist (school) certification in New York State, applicants must self-register in TEACH Online Services.

 You must have received an undergraduate bachelor degree with a GPA of 3.0 or better by the intended beginning semester.
 Applications with lower GPA’s may still be considered and granted a “conditional admission” (see below for more information).